gaderrick/p4/readme.md

     + Login/authenticate with one of the social media Oauth logins
     + `Register` a new account (w/ an email other than `susanbuck@fas.harvard.edu`); logging in with with option will not benefit from the seeded data
-  + There is data seeded for your email address `susanbuck@fas.harvard.edu`.
+  + There is data seeded for your email address `susanbuck@fas.harvard.edu` and the `jill` and `jamal` accounts from the notes.
   If you authenticate with a social media login associated with your email, it will correctly map to the email account.
   + I did not have time to finish the email feature I wanted to complete, but a transparent icon is there as a placeholder